simsim314/LifeAPI/README.md

 `int GetPop(LifeState* state)`

-get number of cells turned on - uses fast built in function.
+Get number of cells turned on - uses fast built in function.

 ====

 `int AreEqual(LifeState* pat1, LifeState* pat2)`

-returns YES if pat1 and pat2 are the same otherwise returns NO
+Returns YES if pat1 and pat2 are the same otherwise returns NO

 ====

 `int Contains(LifeState* main, LifeState* spark)`

-returns YES of main contains some "spark" on the same exact place - doesn't include the 0 state.
+Returns YES of main contains some "spark" on the same exact place - doesn't include the 0 state.

 ====

 `int ContainsInverse(LifeState* main, LifeState* inverseSpark)`

-returns YES of inverse of main contains some "inverseSpark".
+Returns YES of inverse of main contains some "inverseSpark".

 ====